Resident Evil (film series): Box office performance

-Apocalypse, Extinction, Afterlife, and Retribution all opened at number one at the North American box office.
-Resident Evil is also the highest-grossing, live-action film series to be based on a video game.
+Apocalypse, Extinction, Afterlife and Retribution all opened at number one at the North American box office.

 Critical and public response

-The first six films, all written and produced by Anderson, generally received mixed to negative reviews from critics.
+The first six films, all written and produced by Anderson, received mixed or negative reviews from critics.
 However, they have gained a cult following among a distinct subset of reviewers.
-The Chicago Tribune declared the first film as "one of the few video game movies to truly re-create the gaming experience".
-The Austin Chronicle called it "an absolute wreck.
-But what an ambitiously mind-blowing wreck it is, bursting with dazzlingly sordid cinematography".
-The Seattle Times marked the second film an improvement from the original, saying the film "makes up for the wretched mess that was 2002's Resident Evil".
-The Hollywood Reporter gave the third film a positive review stating "Fast-paced and filled with brisk action sequences—the film should reasonably satisfy the devotees."
-Michael Ordoña of the Los Angeles Times gave the fourth film a positive review, claiming that "the action is easier to read than in most films of the genre, and therefore more enjoyable.
-Anderson makes particular use of sets and locations to wring out more bang for the stereoscopic buck."

-Several retrospective reviews have praised aspects of Anderson's films, particularly in relation to the reboot.
 Calum Marsh of the National Post admired the Anderson-directed entries, saying: "The first is classical, close-quarters horror ...
-Part four, Afterlife, is a riot of ludicrous action and superhero brawn ... but it’s a mere amuse bouche next to the five-star spread of part five, Retribution—a glorious, practically experimental sci-fi action wonder."
+Part four, Afterlife, is a riot of ludicrous action and superhero brawn ... but it's a mere amuse bouche next to the five-star spread of part five, Retribution—a glorious, practically experimental sci-fi action wonder."
 Ignatiy Vishnevetsky of The A.V.
-Club called them "lean and lively and fun and totally unpretentious", and commended Anderson's style, "focused on organizing action and orientating the viewer"; Charles Bramesco reviewed the reboot as "totally bereft of the visual distinction or creative personality that often made its predecessors intriguing diamonds in the rough."
+Club called them "lean and lively and fun and totally unpretentious", and commended Anderson's style, "focused on organizing action and orientating the viewer".

 Home media

-Sony Pictures Home Entertainment has released all seven films on DVD, Blu-ray and digital download.
-The films were also released in DVD, Blu-ray and 4K box sets:
+Sony Pictures Home Entertainment has released all seven films on DVD, Blu-ray, Ultra HD Blu-ray, and digital download.
+The original series of films were also released in box sets: